mtov/engsoftmoderna/en/chapter2.md

 shortly, was based on Scrum concepts.
 Having a broader scope than XP, Scrum doesn't specify any programming practices.

-Among the agile methods, Scrum stands out as the most well-structured, including a well-defined set of **roles**, **artifacts**, and **events**, which are listed below.
+Moreover, among the agile methods, Scrum stands out as the most well-structured, including a well-defined set of **roles**, **artifacts**, and **events**, which are listed below.
 In the rest of this section, we will explain each of them.